mbelmear/mbelmear/README.md

 # Hi, I'm Michael 👋

 Welcome to my GitHub profile!
 I am a Software Engineer with dual degrees in Computer Science and Finance, and minors in Accounting, Data Science, and Economics from Montana State University.
-I specialize in developing fintech solutions by leveraging my expertise to build applications in the financial services industry at D.A.
-Davidson Companies.
+I specialize in developing fintech solutions by leveraging my expertise to build full-stack applications in the financial services industry.

 - 📫 Reach me at [akmikey72@gmail.com](mailto:akmikey72@gmail.com) or message me on [LinkedIn](https://www.linkedin.com/in/mbelmear/)